walidamriou/Controlling_ESP_by_Google_Calendar/README.md

 --------------------

-### Reasons to Use Google Sheets for IoT Sensor Data
+### Reasons to Use Google Calendar for Embedded IoT Projects
-- Automate Embedded IoT devices with your events life.
+- Automating Embedded IoT projects with your life events.
-- Controlling Embedded IoT devices by Time.
+- Controlling Embedded IoT project by Time.
 - Easy change the events in smartphone/desktop/web.
+- Manipulate your ideas by default functions or by javascript functions (Apps Script).

  #### Note:
  Apps Script services impose daily quotas and hard limitations on some features.
 If you exceed a quota or limitation, your script throws an exception and execution terminates.